 When your phone is in upload mode, you can write programs in Pictoblox.
 This mode allows you to write scripts and upload them to the board so that they can be used even when the board is not connected to a computer.
 To get out of upload mode, you just need to hold Volume Down + Power button for about 3 seconds.

-There are various technical reasons why your Android gets stuck in the Odin mode.
-If you find yours stuck, the above methods will help you quit that mode and reboot your phone in the normal mode.
+There are various technical reasons why Samsung stuck in Odin mode.
+If you find yours stuck, the methods above will help you exit Odin mode on Samsung and reboot your phone in normal mode.
+And among these methods, DroidKit must be the best choice due to its convenience and high success rate.
+So we highly recommend that you free download DroidKit to fix this issue first.
 Did this article help you?
 If so, please share it with your family and friends.

 Free Download * 100% Clean & Safe